Purchase CEMA Guide

 Closing costs in New York City are notoriously high.
-This guide will take a look at how using a purchase CEMA can dramatically reduce closing costs for buyers and sellers, saving them tens of thousands of dollars.
-We’ll explore the types of transactions that are eligible as well as outlining the potential savings.
+One way to reduce closing costs is to use a purchase CEMA.
+Let's explore what types of transactions are eligible as well as outlining the potential savings when using a purchase CEMA.

 A Purchase CEMA, which is also known as a Purchase Consolidation Extension Modification Agreement or a “splitter,” is a type of mortgage where the buyer is essentially taking over the seller’s mortgage and consolidating it with their new mortgage.
-Overall, a purchase CEMA reduces the closing cost when a buyer purchases a condominium, townhouse, or single-family home in New York City.
+A purchase CEMA can reduce closing costs when a buyer purchases a condominium, townhouse, or single-family home in New York City.

 Using a Purchase CEMA is a strategy employed to reduce a variety of NYC real estate taxes associated with selling a property.
 Specifically, the purchase CEMA will reduce closing costs in the following ways: The buyer’s NYC mortgage recording tax will be reduced as well as the seller’s transfer tax bill.
-In lamens terms, when using a Purchase CEMA, the seller is basically assigning his or her existing mortgage balance to the buyer, who is then assuming and consolidating it into a new loan, and a variety of taxes do not apply to the amount of the original, outstanding mortgage.
+In simple terms, when using a Purchase CEMA, the seller assigns the buyer their existing mortgage balance.
+The buyer then takes on and combines it into a new loan.
+By doing this many taxes don't apply to the original, outstanding mortgage amount.

 Similar to a traditional CEMA loan, there are numerous limitations to when you can use a Purchase CEMA.
 To start, a purchase CEMA mortgage is only eligible for New Yorkers.
 The next requirement is that the seller has an outstanding mortgage.
-Additionally, all CEMA loans are only available to those refinancing condominiums, houses, and townhouses, and it does not apply to co-ops.
+Additionally, all CEMA loans are only available to those refinancing condominiums, houses, and townhouses.
+They are not available for co-ops.
 That is because coops are not real property and are considered personal property.
 Finally, all of the parties need to be willing to participate.
 This includes the buyer and seller, as well as their respective lenders.

 hash-markHow Does a Purchase CEMA Save Money?